haggen/wow/classic/Tunnelvision/README.md

 ## Usage

-Upon logging in after the add-on's been installed the default position of your character's and target's portrait will be close to the center of the screen.
-If you have moved these around you might want to reset their position via the right-click menu.
-Now whenever you move either of them, the other will mirror this movement across the vertical axis.
+Upon logging in after the add-on's been installed the default position of your character's and target's frames will be set to the center of the screen.
+Their position and locking mechanism will be tied together so that whatever happens to one will also be applied to the other.

+If you have moved the frames prios to the installation of this add-on you might want to reset their position via the right-click menu.

 ## Uninstall

 Simply delete the `Tunnelvision` folder from your add-ons directory.

-Please note that uninstalling the add-on won't restore your character's and target's portrait position.
-For that you'll need to reset their position right-clicking each of them and selectin Move Frame > Reset Position.
+Please note that uninstalling the add-on won't restore your character's and target's frames position.
+For that you'll need to reset their position via the right-click menu and selecting Move Frame → Reset Position.

 ## License